HP-002/project-omega/ReadMe.md

-# Project Omega – Quickstart
+# CrowdSense – Quickstart

-Project Omega is composed of three cooperating services:
+CrowdSense is composed of three cooperating services:

 - **Server (`Server/`)**: FastAPI backend that accepts inference updates from the model, transforms them, and streams simplified occupancy payloads to clients over WebSockets.
 - **App (`App/`)**: Expo React Native front end that visualizes live occupancy data, offering list and map modes with favorites and theming.